Karthik00769/ProjectForge/README.md

 ## The Problem

 **Did you actually do the work?**
 For millions of workers—plumbers, electricians, delivery drivers, construction workers, domestic helpers, field agents, and daily-wage laborers—proving completed work is hard.

 * No clear record of finished tasks
-* Payment disputes due to lack of evidence
+* Payment disputes due to missing evidence
-* Skills and experience go unrecognized
+* Skills stay invisible
-* No verifiable work history for future jobs
+* No verifiable work history
   Work gets done.
 Proof doesn’t.
 ProjectForge fixes that.

 ## Who This Is For